hXR16F/APC/README.md

 # Archive-Password-Cracker
-Archive Password Cracker is a program to recover lost passwords for archives using Bruteforce, Random Bruteforce or Dictionary attack.
+Archive Password Cracker is a program for recovering lost passwords for archives using Bruteforce, Random Bruteforce or Dictionary attack.

 # Usage
 For **64-bit** version: